 Quakers around the world work in many different ways towards a sustainable world for all of humanity.
 In this they recognise that while it is vital to work on key environmental issues such as climate change, it is also important to work on underlying factors such as inequality and economic justice

 Environment and sustainability

 Like many others, Quakers’ understanding of environmental issues has developed over time, and continues to do so.
-Quaker actions have evolved, responding to increasing knowledge and opportunity.
+Quaker actions have changed too, in response to this.
 Today planetary sustainability is a key focus, often known as Earthcare.

 Sustainability: Personal Witness